-Known as the winter blues, seasonal depression, among other names, seasonal affective disorder (SAD) is a depressive disorder that affects millions of people.
+Known as the winter blues, seasonal depression, among other names, seasonal affective disorder (SAD or seasonal depression) is a depressive disorder that affects millions of people.
 SAD symptoms tend to affect people during the darker winter months but may also occur at seasonal changes.

 What is Seasonal Affective Disorder?